 The Chicanx Latinx Student Development Center is a space conceptualized and created by Chicanx and Latinx students, staff/faculty and community members in the late 1980’s.
 Our doors opened in 1991, and our mission is three-fold:

 - Advocate and support the retention and graduation of Chicanx and Latinx students

 - Engage and empower students to become scholars, leaders and professionals

 - Create community among and between other Chicanx Latinx spaces on and off campus

 More information about CLSD can be found at: ejce.berkeley.edu/clsdChicanx Latinx Student Development - General Fund

-Scholarships were conceptualized to honor Cesar E. Chavez who dedicated his life to labor issues and become a national leader.
+Scholarships were conceptualized to honor Cesar E. Chavez and Dolores Huerta who dedicated their lives to labor and environmental issues and become national leaders.
 This scholarship was created to recognize and honor Chicanx Latinx student leaders who are actively engaged in campus leadership and community service.
-The scholarship highlights the balancing act between school work and leadership positions on and off campus; it also provides an opportunity to give back to their communities from a social justice perspective.
-The scholarships are recognized and given out at the Chicano Latino Alumni Association Annual Scholarship brunch/lunch.
-Every donation contributes towards providing students with a stipend per semester.Other Giving Options
+The scholarship highlights the balancing act between schoolwork and leadership positions on and off-campus; it also provides an opportunity to give back to their communities from a social justice perspective.
+Every donation contributes to providing student stipends.Magdalena Mora Legacy Fund